zeled3813/04-square-lab/README.md

 ## Instructions

 You will build a method, `square_array`, that squares each element in an array of numbers and returns a new array of these squared numbers.
-Use an iterator and implement your own logic, *don't* use any built-in array methods other than `.each` (e.g. `.collect`, `.inject`).
+Use an iterator and implement your own logic, *don't* use any built-in array methods other than `.each` (such as `.collect`, `.inject`).

 A couple of questions that you can ask yourself are: